lifepillar/nanoc4-template/README.md

 ## Deploying your site

-To build a production version of your site, set the `NANOC_ENV` environment
+To build a production version of your site, use:
-variable:

-    NANOC_ENV=production bundle exec nanoc
+    bundle exec nanoc --env=production

-In the production version of your site, HTML, JavaScript and CSS files are minified (CSS files are minified by Compass: if you do not want to use Compass, Nanoc provides the `:yui_compressor` filter for minification).
+In the production version of your site, HTML, JavaScript and CSS files are minified (CSS files are minified by Compass: if you do not want to use Compass, Nanoc provides the `:yui_compressor` filter).

 This template is configured to deploy your site on GitHub Pages.
-See [Deploying Nanoc sites](http://nanoc.ws/doc/deploying/) for the details.
+See [Deploying Nanoc sites](http://nanoc.ws/doc/deploying/) for further details.

 **Note:** depending on how you have configured your `base_url`, you may need to apply Nanoc's `:relativize_paths` filter to the generated content.